 On November 10, 2017, we entered into a confirmatory employment letter with Dr. Watts, our President and Chief Executive Officer.
 The confirmatory employment letter has no specific term and provides for at-will employment.
-Dr. Watts' base salary was \$566,800 during 2019 and was subsequently increased to \$589,472, effective January 1, 2020, and Dr. Watts is considered annually for a target bonus of 55% of his annual base salary, subject to the terms and conditions of a bonus plan approved by our board of directors.
+Effective January 1, 2022, Dr. Watts' base salary was \$645,000, and his target bonus is 60% of his annual base salary, subject to the terms and conditions of a bonus plan approved by our board of directors or the compensation committee of our board of directors.
 The confirmatory offer letter also provides that we may, in our discretion, grant additional bonus amounts to Dr. Watts.